 Distribution: N - Emil (Nimis & al. 1996, Fariselli & al. 2020).

-Note: a xeric subtropical species of weathered gypsum in open habitats, usually below the montane belt.
-To be looked for in other gypsum outcrops (e.g. in Sicilia).
+Note: a xeric subtropical species found on weathered gypsum in open situations, mostly below the montane belt.
+To be looked for in gypsum outcrops of southern Italy (e.g. in Sicilia).

 Photobiont: green algae other than Trentepohlia